-A number of 'cages' / bins are provided for the storage of e-waste items, prior to removal (off-site) for reprocessing.
+A small drop off point (EW-DO) is provided for electronic waste items.
+These are relocated to several 'containers' (~x2) which are provided for the enclosed storage of e-waste items (EW-C), prior to removal (off-site) for reprocessing.
+Items may be present in both locations concurrently.

-• Oil (Motor)
+• Oil (Motor) Holding Tank (OIL)